Air Charter Safety Foundation

 In 2007, the Air Charter Safety Foundation (ACSF), with significant input from the air charter industry, developed a common Industry Audit Standard (IAS) to which all on-demand air charter operators and fractional aircraft ownership management companies can be evaluated.
 The IAS is based on the airline auditing standard that has been successful at reducing risk in that industry.

 A safety review of on-demand charter operators by Robert E. Breiling Associates indicates that operators adhering to a higher standard, such as the ACSF IAS, have loss rates significantly lower than the industry average.
-For example, a five-year review of safety data by Breiling revealed that business jets operated under Part 135 by ACSF registered operators show almost a threefold improvement beyond the jet charter industry’s already impressive safety record.
-Jet charter on an ACSF registered operator is now the safest possible form of travel between most destinations on earth!
+For example, a five-year review of safety data by Breiling revealed that business jets operated under Part 135 by ACSF registered operators show almost a threefold improvement beyond the jet charter and fractional industry’s already impressive safety record.

 The ACSF mission is to enable on-demand charter providers and fractional program managers to achieve the highest levels of safety in the aviation industry.
 Companies that adhere to a higher standard are proven to be more successful at managing risk in day-to-day operations, and have a better safety record than industry at large.